On the relative Giroux correspondence: Partial open books, sutured manifolds and contact structures

 \begin{Rem} It follows from Proposition~\ref{torisu} that every \pob has a unique compatible contact structure, up to isotopy, on the balanced suture manifold associated to it, such that the dividing set of the convex boundary is isotopic to the suture.
 Moreover if $(S,P,h)$ and $(\widetilde{S}, \widetilde{P}, \widetilde{h})$ are isomorphic partial open book decompositions, then the associated compatible contact $3$-manifolds $(M, \G, \xi)$ and $(\widetilde{M}, \widetilde{\G}, \widetilde{\xi})$ are also isomorphic.

 \end{Rem}

-The definition of a positive stabilization of a partial open book decomposition in page 9 of \cite{hkm1} can be interpreted as follows. \begin{Def} Let $(S,P,h)$ be a partial open book decomposition.
-A partial open book decomposition $(S',P',h')$ is called a positive stabilization of $(S,P,h)$ if there is a properly embedded arc $s$ in $S$ such that \begin{itemize} \item $S'$ is obtained by attaching a $1$-handle to $S$ along $\p s$, \item $P'$ is defined as the union of $P$ and the attached $1$-handle, \item $h' = R_{\sigma} \circ h$, where the extension of $h$ to $S'$ by identity is also denoted by $h$ and $R_{\sigma} $ denotes the right-handed Dehn twist along the closed curve $\sigma$ which is the union of $s$ and the core of the attached $1$-handle. \end{itemize} \end{Def}
+\begin{Def} Let $(S,P,h)$ be a partial open book decomposition.
+A partial open book decomposition $(S',P',h')$ is called a positive stabilization of $(S,P,h)$ if there is a properly embedded arc $s$ in $S$ such that \begin{itemize} \item $S'$ is obtained by attaching a $1$-handle to $S$ along $\p s$, \item $P'$ is defined as the union of $P$ and the attached $1$-handle, \item $h' = R_{\sigma} \circ h$, where the extension of $h$ to $P'$ by the identity is also denoted by $h$, and $R_{\sigma} $ denotes the right-handed Dehn twist along the closed curve $\sigma$ which is the union of $s$ and the core of the attached $1$-handle. \end{itemize} \end{Def}

 The effect of positively stabilizing a \pob on the associated sutured manifold and the compatible contact structure is taking a connected sum with $(S^3, \xi_{std})$ away from the boundary.
+We will prove this statement in Lemma~\ref{invariance} and the notion of sutured Heegaard diagram will be helpful in our argument.
+So we digress to review basic definitions and properties of Heegaard diagrams of sutured manifolds (cf. \cite{juh}).